helm/helm/docs/chart_template_guide/builtin_objects.md

 - `Release`: This object describes the release itself.
 It has several objects inside of it:
   - `Release.Name`: The release name
+  - `Release.Namespace`: The namespace to be released into (if the manifest doesn’t override)
   - `Release.IsUpgrade`: This is set to `true` if the current operation is an upgrade or rollback.
   - `Release.IsInstall`: This is set to `true` if the current operation is an install.
 - `Values`: Values passed into the template from the `values.yaml` file and from user-supplied files.
 By default, `Values` is empty.